openenergysolutions/openfmb.adapters/README.md

 ## Codegen

+A sizeable portion of the C++ source code is generated from protobuf IDL files to generate the mappings from each protocol.
+While code generation isn't needed to build the project it is needed if the source OpenFMB schemas are changed or if a new method for mapping a protocol is needed (for example adding support for 128bit integers).

 Running the Java code generator is required when there are protobuf file changes.
 It requires java and maven be installed.